Brian Leveson: Early life

 Leveson was born in Liverpool, on 22 June 1949.
-He was educated at Liverpool College, a public school in Mossley Hill, Liverpool.
+He was educated at Liverpool College, a then public school in Mossley Hill, Liverpool.
 He studied at Merton College, Oxford and was President of the Oxford Law Society.

 Legal career

 Leveson was called to the Bar at Middle Temple in 1970.
-He initially practised in Liverpool and took silk in 1986.
+He initially practised in Liverpool and became Queen's Counsel in 1986.
 Leveson became a bencher in 1995, acted as a Recorder between 1988 and 2000, and as a Deputy High Court Judge between 1998 and 2000.
-In 2000, Leveson was appointed as a Judge of the High Court, Queen's Bench Division, and served as a Presiding Judge of the Northern Circuit between 2002–2005.
+In 2000, Leveson was appointed as a Judge of the High Court, Queen's Bench Division, and served as a Presiding Judge of the Northern Circuit between 2002 and 2005.

 In 2006, Leveson was appointed to the new position of Deputy Senior Presiding Judge and, on 2 October 2006, he was appointed a Lord Justice of Appeal.
 He was promoted to Senior Presiding Judge with effect from 1 January 2007.

+On 1 October 2013, Leveson was appointed President of the Queen's Bench Division, succeeding Sir John Thomas.

 He was Treasurer of Middle Temple for the year 2020.